emarmolsanchez/EISAcompR/README.md

 ```
 &nbsp;

-Once the function has run, an EISACompR object will be stored at predefined object `GTFs`, storing both exonic and intronic GTFs generated after splitting the reference GTF provided.
+Once the function has run, an EISAcompR object will be stored at predefined object `GTFs`, storing both exonic and intronic GTFs generated after splitting the reference GTF provided.
 Intronic ranges overlapping any other exonic regions from alternative splicing isoforms or other annotated genes spanning the same region will be removed.
 Additionally, exonic ranges will be enlarged by 10 bp (or any other bp threshold established by the user), in order to avoid counting reads mapping to exon/intron junctions as intronic.

 &nbsp;
 &nbsp;